srvaroa/repocket/README.md

 When you first run `Repocket`, it will authenticate against the Pocket API.
-It will ask you to browse to a URL where you can grant permissions to read your list of articles.
+It will ask you to browse to a URL where you can grant permissions to read your list n articles.
 The message looks something like this:

     2019/09/09 20:40:12 Browse to this URL, you may ignore errors: https://getpocket.com/auth/authorize?request_token=62074b8c-ed8a-b5e5-71f3-586bcf&redirect_uri=localhost